jacobprall/computer-software-fundamentals/readme.md

-//  the string value "Jacob" to live, referenced as the variable "firstName" in the program var firstName = "Jacob" var lastName = "Prall" var fullName = firstName + " " + lastName // concatenate a string with the + operator, save the result to variable labeled "fullName" print(firstName, lastName, fullName) // send "Jacob", "Prall", "Jacob Prall" to the user
+//  the string value "Jacob" to live, referenced as the variable "firstName" in the program var firstName = "Jacob" var lastName = "Prall" var fullName = firstName + " " + lastName // concatenate a string with the + operator,
+// then save the result to a variable labeled "fullName" print(firstName, lastName, fullName) // send "Jacob", "Prall", "Jacob Prall" to the user
 ```